 Buying an induction cooktop is a big decision.
 Considering the high price tag, you want to know you're making the right choice.
 The same is true for the cookware that goes with it.

-The thing is, it's not just as simple as "apply fire, cook food".
 Rather than generating heat, induction cooktops produce a magnetic field just above their glass surface.
 The right induction cookware conducts heat evenly and efficiently, but some base materials achieve this better than others.

 Consider your style of cooking (see our tips below), and keep in mind that each pan will respond differently to your cooktop.
 It's impossible to do a test run in the shop, for obvious reasons, so choose a single pot or pan first – something basic like a good all-purpose saucepan – to see how it performs on your cooktop before investing in a whole set from the same brand.